Christ The King RC Primary School

 As children explored plantlife in Science, we decided to take a hands-on approach and helped children plant flowers across the school grounds.
 The children love getting their hands dirty and watching their plants grow!

-Autumn 2 Topics -
+Spring 1 Topics -

-Year 5 - Let's get Moving -In this topic children learn about forces and machines.
-They start with the force of gravity then study friction forces, including air and water resistance, before investigating how simple machines work .
+Year 5 - Let's get moving - In this topic children learn about forces and machines.
+They start with the force of gravity then study friction forces, including air and water resistance, before investigating how simple machines work.

 Experiment to do at home: